 If your anal fissure doesn’t heal using conservative medical management, you may need to have surgery.
 Dr. Paonessa is highly skilled in performing partial internal sphincterotomy, which, when done correctly, won’t affect bowel continence.

-If you’re experiencing any rectal pain or bleeding, call Paonessa Colon & Rectal Surgery, PC, or book an appointment online today to receive fast relief of your symptoms.
+If you’re experiencing any rectal pain or bleeding, call Paonessa Colon & Rectal Surgery, PC, to book an appointment today to receive fast relief of your symptoms.